der-jd/udacity-cloud-devops-engineer-capstone-project/README.md

 The necessary infrastructure gets created and updated via AWS Cloudformation scripts (IaC).

-Any changes are continuously built and deployed with the CI/CD environment `CircleCi`.
+Any changes are continuously built and deployed with the CI/CD environment `CircleCi` (https://circleci.com/).

 ## Backend
 The backend consists of a Python flask app connecting to the SQL database containing the wisdoms.
 The application itself runs within a Docker container which is deployed via Kubernetes.